 Big Data professionals, such as data scientists and data analysts, are skilled with many advanced analytics tools and methodologies.
-Coding, programming, modeling and mining are a few.
-But why do these skilled individuals leverage vast amounts of data to help business leaders?
+Coding, programming, modeling, and mining are a few.
+But why do these highly technical individuals leverage vast amounts of data to help business leaders?

 One of these reasons is to contribute to an organization and team in a way few others can.
 They help make the invisible — visible.
-However, if they’re lucky, society will benefit as well.
+However, if they’re lucky, society also benefits.
 This is the key detail that separates a good employer from one that is most desirable among top technology talent.
-It’s the opportunity to work on projects for business and members of society.
+It’s the opportunity to work on projects for businesses and members of society.

-Data professionals are prideful about their craft, but not because it’s mind-bending work for the rest of us.
-In this context, ‘craft’ symbolizes the skill that data professionals must develop in order to successfully complete projects.
-Additionally it represents the time and learning that a person dedicates to personal development — in the pursuit of data mastery.
+Data professionals are prideful about their craft, but not because few people match their technical ability.
+In this context, the word craft symbolize the skill that data professionals must develop to complete projects successfully.
+Additionally, it represents the time and learning that a person dedicates to personal development — in the pursuit of data mastery.

 - Apache Hadoop

 - Data Visualization

 - General Purpose Programming (C, Java, Scala, Python)

 - Data Analyst

 - Data Scientist